S. A. MOORE

 } a, *b;

 Which introduced the type name x.
-The only apparent reason for this is to allow
+The only apparent reason for this

 self referential structures, a necessity.
-So structs have a name that may or
+So structs have a name

 may not be used anywhere.
-Further, the use of "*" can always be made to
+Further, the use of "*" can always be

 modify the type being declared.

-Curiously, when actually using the type name of a structure, you have to tell
+Curiously, when actually using the type name of a structure, you

 the compiler what it should already know: